joshdsouza8/joshdsouza8/README.md

 - [CloudSafari](https://mycloudsafari.com) - Marketplace to connect travellers to local tour companies in Africa (built this just before covid started lol).

-**I'm open to feedback on anything, so reach out to me if you have some suggestions**
+**I'm open to feedback on anything, so reach out to me if you have some suggestions :)**

 [![Thanks for checking my profile out!](https://pimp-my-readme.webapp.io/pimp-my-readme/sliding-text?emojis=1f603_1f91f&text=Thanks%2520for%2520checking%2520my%2520profile%2520out%21)](https://pimp-my-readme.webapp.io)